 Bearden is an eclectic neighborhood west of downtown that is difficult to define.
 Ask a local where Bearden starts and ends and you might receive conflicting answers.
 For purposes of our post today, we’re using the parameters of Papermill meeting Kingston Pike on the west end, and Lyons View meeting Kingston Pike on the east end.
 This post will exclude Sutherland Avenue, simply because we already have an awesome post about that particular street.
 We’ll follow this post at some point with a post on Sequoyah Hills, so there is definitely some crossover.
 We won’t even try to rehash this post on Bearden from Knoxville History Project, so check that out first for a lay of the land and come back for what you should see and do in the area.
-(If you’re really into the history, KHP also just published their latest book specifically on Bearden.)
+(If you’re really into the history, KHP also just published a book specifically on Bearden.)

 BreakfastBack to Top of List